The need for international harmonisation

 - the World Health Organization (WHO) as an observer.

-The PDG was created in 1989 by the European Directorate for the Quality of Medicines of the Council of Europe (the forerunner of the EDQM), the Japanese Pharmacopoeia of the Ministry of Health, Labor, and Welfare and the United States Pharmacopeial Convention.
-The World Health Organization joined as an observer in May 2001 and the group continued to function in this configuration until the pilot for expansion launched at the end of 2021.
-This on-going pilot represents a landmark first step in the PDG’s commitment to expanding the recognition of harmonised pharmacopoeial standards, with the ultimate goal of harmonising standards worldwide.
-To ensure that the PDG continues to work efficiently and produce high-quality harmonised standards, it has defined clear PDG entry criteria and a detailed PDG Pilot Framework for the pilot phase.
-Having received significant interest, the PDG reviewed the applications received and agreed by consensus to launch a one-year pilot phase with the Indian Pharmacopoeia Commission (IPC), which began in October 2022.
+The PDG was formed in 1989 by the European Directorate for the Quality of Medicines of the Council of Europe (the forerunner of the EDQM), the Japanese Pharmacopoeia of the Ministry of Health, Labor, and Welfare and the United States Pharmacopeial Convention, Incorporated.
+WHO joined as an observer in May 2001 and the Group continued to function in this configuration until the launch of a pilot for expansion at the end of 2021.
+This pilot represents a landmark first step in the PDG’s commitment to expanding the recognition of harmonised pharmacopoeial standards, with the ultimate goal of harmonising standards worldwide.
+To ensure that the PDG continues to work efficiently and produce high-quality harmonised standards, it has defined clear entry criteria and a detailed Framework for the pilot phase.
+Having received significant interest, the PDG reviewed the applications and agreed by consensus to launch a one-year pilot phase with the Indian Pharmacopoeia Commission (IPC), which began in October 2022.
 At the PDG Annual Meeting in Hyderabad in October 2023, IPC was welcomed as a PDG member.
 The PDG is currently reflecting on both the process it followed for the expansion and how the Group’s working methods can be streamlined and improved in order to ensure that it continues to perform efficiently also in view of further expansion.

 The PDG works to harmonise excipient monographs and general chapters, reducing the burden placed on manufacturers to perform analytical procedures in different ways depending on the jurisdiction.
 At all times, the PDG works to reflect the latest scientific advancements while championing public health protection.

 Please refer to the PDG Statement of Harmonisation policy for more information.